regerj/register_generator/docs/DOCS.md

 This code will write the value `0xDEAD` to the address `0x1234'5678`.
 Normally the `pcie_cap_reg` would be initially populated using the named access methods, but we haven't gone over those yet.
 They will be documented later in this file.

-If you are trying to iintegrate with an existing API that does not make use of this concept of a `Register16` object, that can still be done.
+If you are trying to integrate with an existing API that does not make use of this concept of a `Register16` object, that can still be done.

 ```cpp
 void write_register(uint32_t address, uint16_t value) {